YuliaVK/Data-Analytics/EDA/README.md

 In this summary, I will focus on the steps of EDA.
 I will explain what each step is and what it involves.:

 - Data head and describe data (viewing data and its statistical information)
-- Target distribution (this is the distribution of malignant and benign data)
+- Target distribution (this is the distribution of crime data)
 - Features distribution (this is the distribution between the features)
 - Correlation matrix (this is a table that displays the correlation coefficients between different variables)
 - Positive correlated features